alejux-cr/polymath/README.md

 Polymath
-This is a LangChain application that shares relevant data about any subject the user wants to learn about.
+This is a LangChain application that provides business models development assistance about any type of business the user wants to learn about.

 # Dependencies
 - Python 3.11